yahyaeb/aws-secure-static-website/README.md

 - Attached SSL certificate from ACM
 - Created an A-record in Route 53 pointing `www.yahia-elboukili.com` to the CloudFront distribution

 ---

-## 🌐 Check It Out

-You can visit the live website here: [www.yahia-elboukili.com](https://www.yahia-elboukili.com)

----